 - introduction of the new residential property flipping rule that deem gains on certain sales of residential property to be business income if held under 12 months, for dispositions on or after January 1, 2023 Fall Economic Statement 2022 proposes to further extend these rules to gains on assignment sales where the rights to purchase the residential property was owned less than 12 months.)

 To promote clean energy, Bill C-32 includes new legislation for the following:

 - phase-out of flow-through shares for oil, gas, and coal activities

 - new 30% Critical Mineral Exploration Tax Credit for certain mineral exploration expenses incurred in Canada and renounced to flow-through share investors

 - expanding classes 43.1 and 43.2 to include air-source heat pumps

-Other notable measures in Bill C-32 include:
+Other notable measures in Bill C-32 that are now enacted include: